The Backstory of My Recipe For Holiday Orange Spiced Tea

 - Add the orange peels, orange juice, and tea bags, then cover.

 - Allow the tea to steep for 5 to 10 minutes.
 Pour into mugs and serve and sweeten with honey or as desired.

 Spiked Holiday Orange Spiced Tea

 I love to spike teas and create custom cocktails.
-One of my favorite things to do with my Holiday Orange Spiced Tea on Christmas Eve or for holiday parties is to add a shot or half shot of Cointreau orange liquor.
+One of my favorite things to do with my Holiday Orange Spiced Tea on Christmas Eve or for holiday decorating ideas parties is to add a shot or half shot of Cointreau orange liquor.
 If you don’t have Cointreau liquor, try traditional Italian Aperol, the French orange liquor Grand Marnier, or Patron’s Citronage.
 If you try one of these alternative orange liquors, please let me know if it’s not great or if the flavors are off.
 I recommend you add a little liquor before going all in 🙂

 Please use the hashtag #DKORHOME and mention @DKORHOMEblog @DeeFrazierInteriors when you make your spiked holiday orange spiced tea.